eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 #### reconnectForRedelivery

-Configures that the MQTT connection re-connects whenever a consumed message (via a connection source) with QoS 1 ("at least once") is processed and cannot be [acknowledged](#source-acknowledgement-handling) successfully.<br/>
+Configures that the MQTT connection re-connects whenever a consumed message (via a connection source) with QoS 1 ("at least once") or 2 ("exactly once") is processed and cannot be [acknowledged](#source-acknowledgement-handling) successfully.<br/>
 That causes that the MQTT broker will re-publish the message once the connection reconnected.
-If configured to `false`, the MQTT message is simply acknowledged (`PUBACK`).
+If configured to `false`, the MQTT message is simply acknowledged (`PUBACK` or `PUBREC`, `PUBREL`).

 Default: `true`

 Handle with care:
-* when set to `true` this will cause that a lot more QoS 0 sent message are lost (during the reconnection phase)
+* when set to `true`, incoming QoS 0 messages are lost during the reconnection phase
-* when set to `true` and there is also a MQTT target configured in order to publish messages, there will be message lost of to-be-published messages with QoS 0 as well (during the reconnection phase)
+* when set to `true` and there is also an MQTT target configured to publish messages, the messages to be published during the reconnection phase are lost
-   * to fix that, configure `"separatePublisherClient"` also to `true` in order to start the publisher in another connection
+   * to fix that, configure `"separatePublisherClient"` also to `true` in order to publish via another MQTT connection
-* when set to `false`, MQTT messages with QoS 1 and 2 could get lost (e.g. during downtimes or connection issues)
+* when set to `false`, MQTT messages with QoS 1 and 2 could get lost (e.g. during downtime or connection issues)

 #### cleanSession